flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 }
 ```

-- Now need to handle sorting
+- Now need to handle sorting,
-  - have to change function signature of previous `qsort`
+  - Have to change function signature of previous `qsort`
-  - also have to change *comparison function*.
+  - Also have to change *comparison function*.
-    - In this case using `strcmp`
+    - In this case using `strcmp`.

 ```C
 /* qsort: sort v[left] ... v[right] into increasing order */